bearded dragon flipping over

 To guarantee the well-being of your bearded dragon, you must promptly address paralysis caused by various factors.
 Metabolic bone disease resulting from a vitamin deficiency, particularly calcium, is a common culprit.
 Inadequate lighting, impacting their UVB exposure, can result in weakened bones.

-Tail rot, spinal injuries, infectious diseases, and dehydration symptoms also play a role in their paralysis.
-Quick action is crucial in tackling these issues to prevent further health complications and safeguard your bearded dragon's health.
+Tail rot, spinal injuries, infectious diseases, and dehydration symptoms also contribute to their paralysis.
+Quick action is crucial in tackling these issues to prevent further health complications and safeguard your bearded dragon’s health.

 If you’re wondering whether your bearded dragon is stressed, look for signs like dark spots, loss of appetite, or aggressive behavior.
 They may also hide more often, surf the glass of their tank, show erratic movements, or have shallow breathing.
 These symptoms suggest your pet’s not feeling secure.

-It's important to address these issues by checking their environment, diet, and handling to make sure they're comfortable and stress-free.
+It’s important to address these issues by checking their environment, diet, and handling to ensure they’re comfortable and stress-free.

-If your bearded dragon's acting weird suddenly, it could be due to various reasons.
-Diet changes, temperature fluctuations, or even the shedding process might be stressing them out.
+If your bearded dragon suddenly acts weird, it could be due to various reasons.
+Diet changes, temperature fluctuations, or even the shedding process might be stressing it out.

 A new environment can also affect their activity level.
 Don’t overlook possible health issues; these can stem from improper lighting setup.